vfarcic/devops24/manuscript/08-jenkins-cd.md

 We're almost ready to create a Jenkins pipeline for *go-demo-5*.
 The only thing missing is to create a new Kubernetes Cloud configuration.

 For now, we have only one Kubernetes Cloud configured in Jenkins.
 It's name is *kubernetes*.
 However, the pipeline we just explored uses a cloud named `go-demo-5-build`.
-So, we should create one before we create jobs tied to the *go-demo-5* repository.
+So, we should create a new one before we create jobs tied to the *go-demo-5* repository.

 ```bash
 open "http://$JENKINS_ADDR/configure"